mykhani/RoboND-DeepLearning-Project/README.md

 For detailed analysis, please visit the jupyter notebook [here](https://github.com/mykhani/RoboND-DeepLearning-Project/blob/master/code/model_training.ipynb).

 Here is the HTML version of the model.
 [Model](https://github.com/mykhani/RoboND-DeepLearning-Project/blob/master/model_training.html)

+### Detecting other objects
+This model has been trained to detect the target "hero" object but it can be reused to detect other objects as well.
+With it's four layers, it should be able to detect fairly complex features of an object.
+However, the model needs to be retrained with the images of the desired object to be detected.

 ### Future Enhancements:
 * It was observed that increasing the number of layers from 3 to 4 didn’t have a significant effect on the training/validation loss.
 This points out to the fact that the available data is limited to take full advantage of extra layer added.
 So, in future I would generate data from the quad simulator, consisting of different scenarios, instead of relying on the default provided data.